growr-xyz/growr-documentation/flows/A-Summary-2-Participants.md

 ### Non-Custodial Model
 The end-user access to the protocol might be also provided in a fully decentralized non-custodial model.
 In this scenario, the user can access the protocol directly or through an agent wallet (decentralized web app with connected self-managed SSFI).
 ## Lenders
 **Lenders** facilitates the interaction with the protocol as they create and fund ponds using own funds or by borrowing from global pools.
+Lenders can be regulated financial service providers, local communities or even governments.

 They will receive yield based on the pond proﬁtability, and the pond yield will tend to be higher than the pool yield, rewarding the skin-in-the-game participation of the Lender.

 Lenders operate on __Risk Management__ and __Liquidity__ layers.
 ## Liquidity Proviers
-**Liquidity Providers (LPs)** are institutional investors and high-net-worth individuals (HNWIs) who provide funding to the lending pools in the protocol and then delegate the actual lending activity to the Lenders.
+**Liquidity Providers (LPs)** are global institutional investors and high-net-worth individuals (HNWIs) who provide funding to the lending pools in the protocol and then delegate the actual lending activity to the Lenders.

 Liquidity Providers allocate capital to lending pools and get rewarded with yield based on the pool profitability.
 Generally, the global pool yield will tend to be lower that the pond yield due to the wholesale lending nature of pools.